Tony Alexander is a renowned Economics Analyst and Commentator in New Zealand.

-He is an accomplished public speaker much in demand and each year delivers between 80 and 130 presentations at bank seminars, conferences, and client functions around the country and offshore.
-He writes and distributes material to 15,000 email recipients with extensive links from other websites.
+Speaking: He is an accomplished public speaker much in demand and each year delivers between 50 and 100 presentations around New Zealand and offshore.

 - CEO & Company Directors